 PrEP can be individualised to your needs at different times.

-If you are taking PrEP and want to switch to EBD, discuss this with your healthcare provider.
+If you are taking daily PrEP and want to switch to EBD, discuss this with your healthcare provider.
 They will help you decide if EBD is an option for you.
 They will make sure you change between daily and event based dosing safely.

 If you are taking EBD and want to switch to daily dosing, start with a double dose.
 Take the medication at least 2 hours and no more than 24 hours before you have condomless sex.
 After that, continue taking PrEP daily.